 My clinical work experience includes school-based mental health services at the middle school and high school levels, case management and therapy services for youth involved in the San Francisco juvenile justice system and outpatient therapy services for adults, families, teens and couples.
 I have several years of experience working with teens and adult women with eating disorders at various levels of care including residential treatment, PHP/IOP (partial hospitalization program and intensive outpatient program) and outpatient.
 I have completed Level 2 training in the Gottman Couples Therapy Method and draw on my psychodynamic training and the Gottman Method in my work with couples.

-● Member of National Association of Social Workers
+● Member of the National Association of Social Workers

-● Member of California Association of Marriage and Family Therapists
+● Member of the California Association of Marriage and Family Therapists

-● Member of International Association for Social Work with Groups
+● Member of the International Association for Social Work with Groups

 “Sarah has single handed changed my life.
 She is one of the most thoughtful, compassionate, and smartest people I’ve ever met.
 I came to Sarah broken — a shell of who I am and who I want to be, and she has helped me look inside and bring that person back to life.
 This type of work is so hard, progress is not linear, and we live in a culture that breaks us down constantly.
 I wouldn’t be where I am if it weren’t for Sarah and I am thankful each and every day that I found Evolve and miraculously got matched with her.”